Divorce - Filing for in Nova Scotia

 3) a Joint Application for Divorce.

-You should speak with a lawyer if you are not sure which of these ways to choose.
+You should try to speak with a lawyer if you are not sure which of these ways to choose.
 For more information about applying for an uncontested divorce, go to nsfamilylaw.ca

 Q- Where can I get a Do-it-yourself divorce kit and divorce forms?